-Those seeking more information about the Irish Brigade should try to find these three excellent sources:
+Those seeking more information about the Irish Brigade should try to find some of these sources:

 Books about the Italian campaign :